department-of-veterans-affairs/va.gov-team/platform/testing/contract-testing/how-to-use-pact-for-contract-testing.md

 Every build of vets-website publishes pacts, tags the version with the name of the branch, and triggers the verification task from a master build of vets-api.

-* Every build of vets-api verifies pacts tagged as `master` as well as [work-in-progress (WIP) pacts](https://docs.pact.io/pact_broker/advanced_topics/wip_pacts).
+* Every build of vets-api verifies pacts tagged as `main` as well as [work-in-progress (WIP) pacts](https://docs.pact.io/pact_broker/advanced_topics/wip_pacts).
 If verification was successful, the build will the results with the name of the vets-api branch.
 #### Frontend
 If verification was successful, the CI pipeline will proceed to deploy.
 If it failed, the pipeline will stop the deploy.
 For a feature branch, a successful verification allows a PR to be merged while a failed verification blocks a PR from merging.
 If the CI job responsible for the verification task fails to publish the verification results, the can-i-deploy check would also fail, since it's looking for a passing verification.
 It would be possible to re-run the verification task job in Circle CI in the event that it fails.